WARNING TO FLORIDIANS: Do Not Interact With Wild Monkeys -- A Virus They Carry Can Kill You!

 — Holden McGroin (@Holden_McGroin_) January 11, 2018

-According to an article titled, “Predation of artificial nests by introduced rhesus macaques,” found on the UFL website, Florida is host to several invasive monkey species and has the largest concentration of any state.
+According to an article titled “Predation of artificial nests by introduced rhesus macaques,” found on the UFL website, Florida is host to several invasive monkey species and has the largest concentration of any state.
 Of the three known primates introduced to Florida — vervet monkey, squirrel monkey, and the rhesus macaque — the latter is the most destructive and is the one that harbors the herpes B virus.

 In 1930, the macaque monkey arrived in Florida as part of an experiment to prop up tourism.
 Over two decades, the original dozen or so monkeys introduced to the state multiplied in great numbers.
 Their infiltration led to a public outcry, which then led to legalized trapping to control the rampant population.